 You should use a fire blanket in situations involving flammable cooking materials.
 Also, use them when fabric or clothing has caught fire.

-Using a fire blanket is ideal for small household fires that can be extinguished without the need of a fire extinguisher or the attendance of the local fire service.
+They are suitable for small household fires that you can contain without a fire extinguisher.
 While they are straightforward to use, there are a few pointers to take on board to ensure you stay safe.

 What is a fire blanket used for?

-Fire blankets are typically used in kitchen or common areas to put out smaller fires.
+Fire blankets are used in kitchen or common areas to put out smaller fires.

-They can be used to put a stop to fires on burning pots and chip pans and they are commonly purchased during the summer seasons to put out fires on barbecues.
+You can use them to put a stop to fires on burning pots and chip pans.
+Some people buy them during the summer seasons to put out potential fires on barbecues.

-The larger variant can be used to wrap around a body to:
+You can use the larger variant to wrap around a body.
+This will help to: